 Plenty of Hardware

-Over the course of his eight-season career, Dryden accumulated six Stanley Cups, five Vezina Trophies, a Calder Trophy, and the aforementioned Conn Smythe Trophy, making him the most decorated goalie of the 1970s.
+Throughout his eight-season career, Dryden accumulated six Stanley Cups, five Vezina Trophies, a Calder Trophy, and the aforementioned Conn Smythe Trophy, making him the most decorated goalie of the 1970s.
 He was inducted into the Hockey Hall of Fame in 1983 in his first year of eligibility.
-Also, the Canadiens raised his No. 29 into the Bell Center rafters in 2007.
+The Canadiens also raised his No. 29 into the Bell Center rafters in 2007.

 While it is true that the Canadiens of the 1970s were virtually unbeatable, winning six Stanley Cups in the decade and posting a 60-8-12 record in the 76-77 season, it should not discount Dryden’s efforts.
 Bob Gainey was clear in disregarding this theory when he defended his friend and former teammate’s abilities.